CMPSC403-AlleghenyCollege-Fall2021/community_notes/README.md

 ## Linux Fundamentals

-nano is a terminal text editor cron is a process that you can automate certain tasks in a given time ps shows the processes that are running on your computer and shows how much cpu it uses.
+nano is a terminal text editor. cron is a process that you can automate certain tasks in a given time. ps shows the processes that are running on your computer and shows how much cpu it uses.